How To Make Cake Pops ….EASILY!!!

 - Use Your Hands To Mix: It really helps to mix it up with your hands so that you can get the feel of it.
 When I used a spoon to mix it up, it looked as if I wasn’t putting in enough frosting but it turned out that it was way too much when I went to make a ball.
 The cake should still be a bit crumbly even when the frosting is mixed in.

-- Mini Ice Cream Scoop Works Great: Use an ice cream scoop to scoop out the “dough” so that you will have equal portions.
+- Mini Ice Cream/Cookie Scoop Works Great: Use a mini ice cream scoop to scoop out the “dough” so that you will have equal portions.

 - No Need To Keep Refreezing- I only placed these in the freezer once.
 Twice if you plan on bagging them or you want to speed up the final setting time.